Papaya King settles latest legal dogfight with landlord; owner still hopes to reopen

 Is Papaya King finally out of the doghouse?

-The renowned Upper East Side hot dog joint shuttered last year and was trying to reopen at a new location across the street until late last year, when the arrangement landed them in legal hot water.
+The renowned hot dog joint on New York's Upper East Side shuttered last year and was trying to reopen at a new location across the street until late last year, when the arrangement landed them in legal hot water.

 But now owner Sajid “Sid” Sohail and the landlord of the Third Ave. property where the eatery tried to move into have dropped the lawsuits they filed against each other over a lease disagreement, according to court records.